meydanoglu/pure_pursuit_path_tracker/README.md

 # What is this?
 This is my pure pursuit controller integration for a car model.
 It also comes with visualization publishers for Foxglove/ Rviz, so that the road taken and the desired road can be visualized.
+Also, the controller is written on C for better performance.

 # How do I use it?